-The applicable disclosure as stipulated under SEBI Regulations as at 31st March 2017 isgiven in Annexure A to this report.
+The applicable disclosure as stipulated under SEBI Guidelines as at 31st March 2017 isgiven in Annexure A to this report.

 The Company has the following overseas subsidiaries (including step down subsidiaries)as on March 31 2017:

 CFCL Mauritius Private Limited

 A 100% owned subsidiary of the Company incorporated for acquisition of CFS EuropeS.p.A. in Italy.

 A step down subsidiary of the Company engaged in manufacture and sale of key rawmaterials required by the Company.

 CFS do Brasil Industria Comercio Importacao e Exportacao de AditivosAlimenticiosLtda.

 A 100% owned subsidiary in Brazil to manufacture and market customized blends to caterto the Latin American market.
 Besides it also handles distribution of bulk antioxidantsand vanillin.